anishpradhan/Book-Recommendation-System/README.md

 Run the script by using these command to populate the databases with all the books and its information.

 `> python populate_db.py`

-### Run this script to create a necessary correlation file for your ML algorithm

-`> python create_correlation.py`

-WARNING: This might take a few seconds or even a minute.

 ## Create Superuser for your project.